 Cancer of the pancreas is the fourth most common cause of cancer death in the United States.
 Pancreatic cancer occurs when a cell in the pancreas—which produces fluids that help digest food and hormones (such as insulin) to control blood sugar levels—is damaged.
 This malignant (cancer) cell starts to grow out of control.
 Digestive fluids are made by exocrine pancreas cells and hormones are produced by endocrine pancreas cells.
 Roughly 95 percent of pancreatic cancers begin in exocrine pancreas cells.
 Pancreatic tumors are sometimes discovered during imaging studies to investigate symptoms or during an evaluation for another condition.
 They may also be found during screening for families with a history of pancreatic cancer.
 Learn more about cancer of the pancreas.

 Surgeons at Brigham and Women’s Hospital (BWH) specialize in pancreatic cancer.
-As the surgical team for the Pancreas and Biliary Tumor Center at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC), our board certified surgeons work with a group of pancreatic cancer specialists to provide compassionate and highly coordinated care for patients with pancreatic lesions.
+As the surgical team for the Pancreas and Biliary Tumor Center at Dana-Farber Brigham Cancer Center, our board certified surgeons work with a group of pancreatic cancer specialists to provide compassionate and highly coordinated care for patients with pancreatic lesions.
 Our surgeons use the latest minimally invasive surgery techniques and perform more than 100 pancreatic cancer operations per year, including the Whipple procedure.

 Factors that contribute to an increased risk for cancer of the pancreas include: